utkaiser/utkaiser.github.io/index.md

 # Hi, I am Luis Kaiser
 <div class="columns" markdown="1">
 <div class="intro" markdown="1">
-I'm a Ph.D.
-Student in the [Oden Institute](https://oden.utexas.edu/) at [The University of Texas at Austin](https://www.utexas.edu/).
-I design, develop, and evaluate deep physical modeling and RL in game theory advised by [Richard Tsai](https://web.ma.utexas.edu/users/ytsai/).
+<p>I'm a Ph.D.
+Student in the <a href="https://oden.utexas.edu/">Oden Institute</a> at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>.
+I design, develop, and evaluate deep physical modeling and RL in game theory advised by <a href="https://web.ma.utexas.edu/users/ytsai/">Richard Tsai</a>.</p>

-I received my B.Sc. and M.Sc. in Mathematics at [Technical University of Munich](https://www.tum.de/) and [University of Wuerzburg](https://www.uni-wuerzburg.de/) where I worked on RL-based trading and deep learning training algorithms for wave simulation.
+<p>I received my B.Sc. and M.Sc. in Mathematics at <a href="https://www.tum.de/">Technical University of Munich</a> and <a href="https://www.uni-wuerzburg.de/">University of Wuerzburg</a> where I worked on RL-based trading and deep learning training algorithms for wave simulation.</p>

-I was also a Data Scientist at [Bloomberg LP](https://www.bloomberg.com) in London, UK in the Analyst Workflow Team.
+<p>I was also a Data Scientist at <a href="https://www.bloomberg.com">Bloomberg LP</a> in London, UK in the Analyst Workflow Team.</p>

-In my free time, I play soccer and read.
+<p>In my free time, I play soccer and read.</p>

 </div>
 <div class="me" markdown="1" style="text-align: center;">
   <picture>